 Above: A day later and my Zen garden is already beginning to inspire.
 I love the way the light is hitting the greens this morning.

-Above: Though the garden is seemingly simple, its subtle complexity is revealed by slanting sunlight.
+Above: Though the garden is seemingly simple, a slant of sunlight reveals its subtle complexity.

 DIY Desktop Zen Garden

 - Calocephalus or Silver Plant, available in a 4-inch pot at Annie's Annuals; $7.95